 Implementation and Coordination mechanisms

-The policy shall be implemented through an action plan detailing strategies, activities, target groups, time frame and the budget lines.
+The policy shall be implemented through an action plan detailing strategy, activities, target groups, time frame and the budget lines.
 Implementation will require involvement of all agencies dealing with the youth in Kilifi county.
 These include Government ministries as the main agencies, the county government, non-governmental organizations, the private sector and various youth organizations within and outside the county.
 The county department responsible for youth affairs shall spearhead the overall policy implementation, monitoring, evaluation and review, in addition to mobilizing resources necessary for the implementation.

 It is expected that the responsible county department, in exercising its oversight role in the implementation of the policy, will collate a database on stakeholders supporting and facilitating youth empowerment activities and programs in the county, facilitate formulation of relevant frameworks for effective execution and implementation of activities, monitoring and reporting on updates relating to the Policy implementation.
 Further, the department in conjunction with thematic working groups will develop roles of each stakeholder in the county and formulate a calendar of events in every year.
 It will also ensure that all stakeholders will account for and report on their specific activities on a regular basis.